-- Work submitted on Canvas must be in .doc, .docx, or .pdf file types only.
-The student is responsible for making sure Canvas files work and go through Turnitin, Files that do not open, are in the wrong file type, and/or can't go through Turnitin will be considered late until the problem is rectified. - What if a student needs to turn in an assignment late?
-What if the file didn't upload correctly on Canvas and now it's late?
-What if there was a personal emergency and more time is needed?
-Late work is accepted for 10 days, including weekend days, after the original due date.
+- All due dates are posted in advance on Canvas.
+You may submit assignments early. - Work submitted on Canvas must be in .doc, .docx, or .pdf file types only.
+The student is responsible for making sure Canvas files work and go through Turnitin.
+Files that do not open, are in the wrong file type, and/or can't go through Turnitin will be considered late until the problem is rectified. - What if a student needs to turn in an assignment late?
+What if the file didn't upload correctly on Canvas and now it's late? - Late work is accepted for 10 days, including weekend days, after the original due date.
 Canvas will automatically deduct 10% from the grade for each late day.
 For example, an assignment submitted 3 days late can earn up to 70% of the available points.
-End-of-semester assignments may not be submitted late after the last day of regular class (to accommodate faculty grading deadlines).
-In other words, no coursework will be accepted after Friday.
-December 8th, 2023.
-Work submitted late may be graded later. - Freebie students can exchange one no-questions-asked freebie to turn in one late assignment up to 10 days after initial deadline at no deduction.
+End-of-semester assignments may not be submitted late after the final exam (to accommodate faculty grading deadlines).
+In other words, no coursework will be accepted after May 1st, 2024 @2pm.
+Work submitted late may also be graded later. - Freebie students can exchange one no-questions-asked freebie to turn in one late assignment up to 10 days after initial deadline at no deduction.
+The assignment still needs to be completed, and it will be graded according to the same rubric, but it will not be considered late.
 The freebie does not apply to learning demonstrations or extra credit.
-The freebie does not allow students to submit end-of-semester assignments after the last day of regular class.
-No coursework, including freebie work, will be accepted after Friday, December 8th 2023 - To use your freebie, submit your late work on Canvas and include a Canvas submission comment saying that you are using the freebie (do not email the professor).
+The freebie does not allow students to submit end-of-semester assignments after the research celebration.
+No coursework, including freebie work, will be accepted after May 1st, 2024 @2pm. - To use your freebie, submit your late work on Canvas and include a Canvas submission comment saying that you are using the freebie (do not email the professor).
 The freebie must be used at the time of time of submitting the work, not retroactively. - Extra credit: before each Learning Demonstration (LD), students may submit an extra credit assignment that is worth a 2% bump on that LD.
 The assignment is to make a video recording of yourself explaining and elaborating on 2 concepts from the study guide for that unit (i.e., two of the bullet point items of your choice).
 Providing examples, definitions, and connections between ideas is encouraged.
 The content in your video must be complete and accurate to earn credit.
 This is to encourage students to "teach" the concepts and practice putting ideas into their own words as a way to help prepare for the learning demonstration.
-Recordings should be between 30 seconds to 2 minutes long.
+Recordings should be between 30 seconds to minutes long.
 The extra credit must be submitted anytime before the LD with no exceptions.
 There will be no other extra credit assignments offered.